What is the Difference Between Bank and NBFC?

 Interest Rates The interest rate depends on the market standard set by the RBI.
 NBFCs usually offer loans at higher interest rates as there is a higher risk associated.

-Services Offered Banks offer a wide range of services including deposits, loans, credit/debit cards, net banking, and more.
-Services by NBFCs primarily include lending activities but they might offer various insurance and investment services as well.
+Services Offered Banks offer a wide range of services, including deposits, loans, credit/debit cards, net banking, and more.
+Services by NBFCs primarily include lending activities, but they might offer various insurance and investment services as well.

 Leave a Reply